orsenthil/senthil.learntosolveit.com-deploy/posts/2007/10/09/slashdot-party-at-madurai.md

 {H,F}ello /. ers!

-I will be at my home town, Madurai, on 13th October and I was looking for Slashdot party at Madurai and could not find one, so I decided to host one myself and invite Madurai geeks for the meet.
+I will be at my home town, Madurai, on 13th October and I was looking for {{% wikipedia article="Slashdot" %}} party at Madurai and could not find one, so I decided to host one myself and invite Madurai geeks for the meet.

 **Location:**

-Anna Nagar Cafe Coffee Day.
+Anna Nagar {{% wikipedia article="Cafe Coffee Day" %}}.

 **Timings:**